-78 The Government may affix telegraphic and telephonic wires Government may upon any posts erected by the lessees along the route of the said affix wires.
-Railway or along the route of any branch line of railway which the lessees are by this Act authorised to construct, and may maintain and use such wires for the purposes of telegraphic and telephonic communication.
+78 The Government may affix telegraphic and telephonic wires upon any posts erected by the lessees along the route of the said railway or along the route of any branch line of railway which the lessees are by this Act authorised to construct, and may maintain and use such wires for the purposes of telegraphic and telephonic communication.

-79 The Judges of the Supreme Court may from time to time make, Regulations. alter, and rescind Regulations for the following purposes:-
+79 The Judges of the Supreme Court may from time to time make, A.D.
+1891. alter, and rescind Regulations for the following purposes:-